Sachiko, Princess Hisa: Birth

 Princess Sachiko Hisanomiya was born on September 10, 1927, at 4:42 a.m., at Akasaka Palace, as the second child and second princess of Emperor Shōwa and Empress Kōjun.
 She was 50.8 cm tall and weighed 3300 grams.

 On September 16, after the bathing ceremony at 9 am, she was named "Hisa-no-miya" and "Sachiko" at the naming ceremony at 11 am.
 This title and her name were chosen by her father from three candidates.
-The origin is "ekikyō" (易経).
+The origin is the I Ching, known as "ekikyō" (易経) in Japanese.
 She used the same character as Emperor Gosuzaku's third princess, the first princess's name was Ryōko (sharing the second character) and she also used the same character as her mother, Empress Kōjun.
 Her protective sword was made by Teiichi Tsukiyama.
 On December 17 of that same year, she had her first outing when Empress Kōjun visited the Imperial Palace of Emperor Taishō with her older sister, then Imperial Princess Teru-no-miya Shigeko, on the occasion of paying respects.